bver/ged2svg/README.md

 # Rendering GED files to family trees

-This tool takes a file in the [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) format produced by a genealogic software and produces a family tree in the [Scalable Vetor Graphic](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format suitable for later editing and printing.
+This tool takes a file in the [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) format produced by a genealogic software and generates a family tree in the [Scalable Vector Graphic](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format suitable for later editing and printing.

 ## Installation